 Kind of a big one.
 I’ll try to keep it brief — here’s what we’re doing:

-• Log the user in with a temporary session cookie that expires automatically upon browser close
+- Log the user in with a temporary session cookie that expires automatically upon browser close

-• define current_user method to find the user in the database corresponding to the login session id
+method to find the user in the database corresponding to the login session id - change the view (header links)for logged in users

-• introduce fixtures + define digest method
+- introduce fixtures + define

-• ensure users are logged in automatically when they sign up
+method - ensure users are logged in automatically when they sign up

-• test everything along the way
+action (in the controller) - test everything along the way

-First we introduce the sessions helper to define the log_in method, which looks like this:
+First we introduce the sessions helper to define the log_in

 # Added to sessions_helper.rb